openssl/openssl/README.md

 If you are interested and willing to contribute to the OpenSSL project, please take a look at the [CONTRIBUTING](CONTRIBUTING.md) file.

-Since 2016, development takes place in public on the GitHub open source platform.
-The OpenSSL Project Pages at [openssl.github.io][] are a valuable source of information if you want to get familiar with our development process on GitHub.

 Legalities
 ==========